 Tiller School combines the North Carolina Standards and Hirsch’s Core Knowledge Curriculum.
 Tiller’s dedicated teachers plan their instruction to engage each child’s natural talents and curiosity.
-To enhance the North Carolina Standards , teachers use resources that include field study, student ideas, teacher resources, books and Internet sources.
+To enhance the North Carolina Standards , teachers use experiences and resources that include field study, academic choice, hands-on and cooperative learning.
 Outdoor classroom study provides opportunities for natural exploration and learning.
 This interdisciplinary curriculum differentiates and supports the needs of each learner.
 Instruction is student-centered and social responsibility is a focus throughout every day.
 The Arts are integrated into classroom study to enhance the real world perspectives of learning.

 E.D.
 Hirsch, who founded the Core Knowledge Foundation in Charlottesville, Virginia, developed the Core Knowledge Sequence.
 The basic premise of this sequence is that “learning builds on learning.”
 That is, an elementary school should systematically teach a core of knowledge that all students need as a base upon which to build their secondary and adult education.
 Tiller uses this resource as the foundation for our social studies curriculum as we study our global community.